The SRG/eROSITA All-Sky Survey: X-ray beacons at late cosmic dawn

 Integrating the quasar luminosity function of \citep{schindler23} over the same redshift range down to M1450$<25.7$ yields a space density $\sim 1.32 \, \mathrm{Gpc^{-3}}$.
 The density of luminous jetted quasars derived from the discovery of J020916-562650 is consistent with the previous density measurements at these redshifts and luminosities by \citet{jiang16,matsuoka18lf,schindler23}.
-We note however that the argumentation above requires that all of the quasars we account for are radio-loud.
+We note, however, that the argumentation above requires that all of the quasars we account for are similarly radio-loud and jetted.
 This suggests that either most of the jets of the quasars discovered so far in this redshift range have not yet been detected in radio surveys or that a largely hidden population of potentially obscured quasars have eluded dedicated surveys, as the radio-loud fraction of quasars is not expected to exceed $\sim 30 \%$ at these redshifts \citep{banados15, belladitta19}.
+A similar conclusion was reached by \citet{caccianiga24}, who compared the number of radio detected quasars to the number of blazars.
 A possible source of error in our estimate is the value we have assumed for the bulk Lorentz factor or the $\Gamma_\mathrm{Lorentz}^2$ dependence on the number density of parent jets. \citet{lister19} argue that the simple geometric argument we have made use of fails to account for biases arising from flux-limited sampling.
-These authors show through Monte Carlo simulations that the fraction of parent jets to blazar jets brighter than 1.5 Jy at 15 GHz is shallower than the assumed relation $\propto \Gamma_\mathrm{Lorentz}^2$ evolution at $\Gamma_\mathrm{Lorentz}>15$.
+These authors show through Monte Carlo simulations that the evolution of the fraction of jetted quasars to blazars (brighter than 1.5 Jy at 15 GHz) as a function of $\Gamma$ is shallower than the assumed relation $\propto \Gamma_\mathrm{Lorentz}^2$ evolution at $\Gamma_\mathrm{Lorentz}>15$.
 We note, however, that \citet{lister19} a derive steep relative evolution of blazar jets and their parent population at $\Gamma_\mathrm{Lorentz}<15$, resulting in $N_\mathrm{parent} \sim 10^3 \times N_\mathrm{>1.5 ¸\, Jy}$.
 Due to the large surveyed area and the rarity of AGN, the Poisson counting uncertainties fully dominate cosmic variance \citep[e.g.,][]{trenti08, dai15}.
-Our results underlines the necessity of systematic, multi-wavelength searches for high-redshift blazars to better constrain AGN demographics in the poorly sampled luminous regime.
+Our results underline the necessity of systematic, multi-wavelength searches for high-redshift blazars to better constrain AGN demographics in the poorly sampled luminous regime.